 But I’ve tempered my love affair in the past because I didn’t want all the white flour for breakfast.
-I’d rather save that for cake.
-Then I started playing with oat flour (because gluten free waffles!).
-Shortly after that, I learned how to make oat flour using a blender, then in a food processor.
-Either can be used!
+I’d rather save that for Brown Sugar Banana Bread.
+Then I started playing with oat flour… Shortly after that, I learned how to make oat flour using a high speed blender, then in a food processor.
+Either can be used or this recipe!

-When I discovered I could make waffles with oat flour I flipped out!
-Pancakes are next.
+When I discovered I could make waffles with oat flour.
+Total breakfast game changer!

 Banana-pecan oat waffles are like eating a bowl of oatmeal in waffle form; oatmeal waffles anyone?
-This gluten free vegan waffle recipe is so easy to make, even if you’re still half asleep.
+This gluten free (optional) and vegan waffle recipe is so easy to make, even if you’re still half asleep.
 Use a blender or food processor to whip these oat waffles up in no time!
 In summary, here’s how to make em’ (see recipe card below for full details):

 Lightly crisp on the outside, fluffy on the inside with all those nooks to fill with warm maple syrup and your favorite toppings.
 Add extra bananas on top for banana oatmeal waffles or fresh berries when in season!

-- Banana-pecan oat waffles are freezer friendly.
+- Freezer Friendly?
+Yes please!
+These vegan waffles are freezer friendly.
 Simply cool the waffles completely, stack one on top of the other, slide into a storage container then freeze for up to two weeks.
 They can be toasted from freezer to toaster (I use a toaster oven).

-- This oatmeal waffle recipe is versatile: I’ve used walnuts in place of the pecans, tossed in a handful of mini chocolate chips or frozen blueberries (after blending) all with good results.
+- Variations: I’ve used walnuts in place of the pecans, tossed in a handful of mini chocolate chips or frozen blueberries (after blending) all with good results.